Wealing/markdown-cv/index.md

 ## Experience

-`2021-`
+`2020-`
 **Senior Data Scientist/Engineer**, *Qim info*, Geneva, Switzerland.

 Working as one of two senior members of Qim info's Data Science Pole.
-First mission is to bring to life Qim info's first internally developed product, which is a cloud-based application that monitors Instagram for illegal luxury watch sales activity. o	Define application with mockups and user requirements o	Define product milestones to get client feedback as efficiently as possible o	Define User requirements and sprints with team. o	Use machine-learning approaches to predict  sales activity o	Deployment of ML models with mlflow o	Create python and pySpark based backend o	Creation and deployment of serverless data pipelines o	Deploy and Manage backend Cloud infrastructure using Terraform o	Continuous Deployment / Continuous Integration with Gitlab o	DOCKer
+First mission is to bring to life Qim info's first internally developed product, which is a cloud-based application that monitors Instagram for illegal luxury watch sales activity.
+* Define application with mockups and user requirements
+* Define product milestones to get client feedback as efficiently as possible
+* Define User requirements and sprints with team.
+* Use machine-learning approaches to predict  sales activity
+* Deployment of ML models with mlflow
+* Create python and pySpark based backend
+* Creation and deployment of serverless data pipelines
+* Deploy and Manage backend Cloud infrastructure using Terraform
+* Continuous Deployment / Continuous Integration with Gitlab
+* DOCKer
 Technologies: Terraform, AWS (Lambda, Glue), Python, PySpark, mlflow, scikit-learn, Balsamiq, Gitlab

-`2000-2002`
-**Tech consultant and Sites rover**, *Campus Computing Sites, University of Michigan*, Ann Arbor, MI, USA.
+`2017-2020`

+**SaaS Lead / Product Owner** (12.2017-04.2018), *Tsquared Insights*, Geneva, Switzerland.
+Lead development of big data analytics platform.
+This platform provides end-users an intuitive UI for self-service large-scale online market research, powered by Terabytes of online logs.
+* Lead development of Web-based analytics platform.
+Proactively communicate, architect and implement solutions A to Z, including end-user training
+* Responsible for delivering application in production, coordinating 4 departments (Operations, Sales, R&D, Upper Management)
+* Managed 10-person development team using Agile methodologies and remote working
+* In charge of product design, system architecting, finances/administration, deployment, testing, and client success
+* Steered platform development to fit needs of end-users
+* Hosted on AWS infrastructure and powered by Elasticsearch, Java Springboot, Angular
+Technologies: Slack, Jira, Balsamiq, Figma, Git, Elasticsearch, MariaDB, Python, AWS

+**Big Data Scientist / Engineer** (03.2018-01.2020), *Tsquared Insights*, Geneva, Switzerland.
+Building pipelines and data infrastructure to deliver client projects and to make team member’s jobs more efficient.
+* Automated extraction jobs performed with Hive, PySpark
+* Administrator to AWS account, handling all cloud infrastructure services (storage, clusters, pipelines, role-based user access, etc.)
+* Created and maintained internal “Product Data Base”
+* Built pipeline that performed web-scraping at large volumes (19+ sites), wrangles data, and inserts structured data to a relational DB for analysts/API’s to access
+* Successfully coordinated and led operations on Tsquared’s first API deal, including initial R&D and ongoing deliveries, from kick-off to delivery, and maintenance and updating
+* Successfully kicked-off, led and delivered Ecommerce database project
+* Creation of a method to model online user's genders based on browsing activity
+* Operated and maintained Elasticsearch cluster
+* Certified as an Elasticsearch engineer
+* Trained in ISO 27001 Lead implementation and created a plan for cloud infrastructure and data to be certified
+Technologies: Python, AWS, Elasticsearch, Hive, Spark, R

+`2017`

+**Cheminformatics Consulting**, *Novo Nordisk Center for Biosustainability*, Copenhagen, Denmark.

+Cheminformatics and ML applied to biochemical systems
+* Cheminformatics and linear regression techniques to estimate properties of biochemical reactions.
+Delivered in the format of a python package built on scientific python
+Bioinformatics approach to predict novel solvents for alkanoates

 ## Publications